-2018 2017
+2019 2018

-Revenue In \$ millions 890 847
+Revenue In \$ millions 929 890

-EBITDA 1 In \$ millions 72 55
+EBITDA 1 In \$ millions 94 72

-EBITDA before exceptional items 2 In \$ millions 89 67
+EBITDA before exceptional items 2 In \$ millions 104 89

-Net (loss) / income from continuing operations In \$ millions (53) 63
+Net (loss) / income from continuing operations In \$ millions (48) (53)

-Net interest bearing debt In \$ millions 586 603
+Net interest bearing debt In \$ millions 582 586

-Employees at December 31 5,039 4,792
+Employees at December 31 4,964 5,039

-EBITDA is defined as earnings before Interest and Other financial items, Taxes, Depreciation, Amortization and Impairments.
+1 EBITDA is defined as earnings before Interest and Other financial items, Taxes, Depreciation, Amortization and Impairments.
+This non-GAAP measurement is widely used by analysts and investors for assessing the companies underlying performance and comparisons with other companies within the industry.

-Exceptional items include severance payments, costs of idle personnel in Latin America and office closure costs which are non-recurring and are not directly related to our current business operations.
+2 Exceptional items include severance payments, costs of idle personnel in Latin America and office closure costs which are non-recurring and are not directly related to our current business operations, as disclosed in Note 4 to the consolidated financial statements.